tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 ## Requirements

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN.

     - Trial subscriptions will not work.

 2. A machine with the following software installed:

     - Visual Studio 2017
     - SQL Management Studio 2017
     - Power BI Desktop

 ## Exercise 1: Implementing Just-In-Time (JIT) access

 Duration: 15 minutes

-Synopsis: In this exercise, attendees will secure a Privileged Access Workstation (PAW) workstation using the Azure Security Center Just In Time Access feature
+Synopsis: In this exercise, attendees will secure a Privileged Access Workstation (PAW) workstation using the Azure Security Center Just In Time Access feature.

 ### Task 1: Setup virtual machine with JIT